JHying/personal-profile/README.md

 # Hi, I'm Rita 👋

-**Backend / Platform Architect** — distributed systems, high availability, and DevOps.
+**Senior Backend / Platform Architect** — distributed systems, high availability, and DevOps.

 8+ years of industry experience in backend and platform engineering.
 In recent years I've focused on the architecture side — the decisions that determine whether a system remains fast, maintainable, and operable as it scales and as teams change.

-📍 Taiwan · open to **Backend Architect / Platform Architect / Tech Lead** roles.
+📍 Taiwan · open to **Senior Backend / Platform Architect / Tech Lead** roles.

 ---